Italy to step up Genoa security ahead of vote

-GENOA, Italy The Italian city of Genoa is stepping up security ahead of local elections on Sunday after an attack on an industrialist there raised fears of an upsurge in political violence.
+GENOA Italy May 14 The Italian city of Genoa is stepping up security ahead of local elections on Sunday after an attack on an industrialist there raised fears of an upsurge in political violence.

 An anarchist group claimed responsibility for shooting and wounding the head of a unit of the defence conglomerate Finmeccanica last Monday, and said it would attack the company again.
 It has also claimed responsibility for a series of letter bombs sent to officials at the tax collection agency Equitalia.